traefik/traefik/docs/content/middlewares/stripprefix.md

         forceSlash: false
 ```

-The `forceSlash` option force, when the resulting striped path is empty, to use slash `/` instead of empty.
+The `forceSlash` option makes sure that the resulting stripped path is not the empty string, by replacing it with `/` when necessary.

-The option was made to keep the previous (buggy) behavior of this middleware, to not introduce a breaking change.
+This option was added to keep the initial (non-intuitive) behavior of this middleware, in order to avoid introducing a breaking change.

 It's recommended to explicitly set `forceSlach` to `false`.